 My UX Writing Approach

-Reassured the player up front (“Your purchase is safe”)
+Opened with reassurance (“Your purchase is safe”)

-Clarified the issue as temporary
+Explained the issue as temporary and non-threatening

 Projected Outcomes